About This Trip

 Day 4: Cairo - Alexandria

-On arrival, visit the Library of Alexandria.
-The gorgeously designed new library is a reimagining of the ancient one built in the Ptolemaic dynasty and with ambitions to revive the ancient civilization.
-Inside it, you will find countless ancient books, texts, scrolls, and even art exhibitions and museums aimed squarely at children.
+Visit the Library of Alexandria.
+The gorgeously designed new library is a reimagining of the ancient one built in the Ptolemaic dynasty.
+Inside it, you will find countless ancient books, texts, and scrolls.
+Also something for kids, like art exhibitions and museums.

-Then, continue to the Citadel of Qaitbay, a 15th-century fort standing on the location of the Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World.
-Browsing the historic fort, learn the history behind it, and stare into the sparkling Mediterranean.
+Then, continue to the Citadel of Qaitbay, a 15th-century fort.
+There you can see the iconic Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World.

 - B